-Under the guidance of Art Teacher Colleen Shelley, the ICMS Art Program follows the Indiana Academic Standards by producing art, fostering a creative response to history and culture, discussing visual literacy, and engaging students with interdisciplinary lessons.
+Under the guidance of Art Teacher at ICMS the Art Program follows the Indiana Academic Standards by producing art, fostering a creative response to history and culture, discussing visual literacy, and engaging students with interdisciplinary lessons.

 During the ICMS school year, art classes will learn a variety of artistic skills such as printmaking, sculpture, painting, weaving, graphic design, illustration, and pottery.
 Some multimedia projects involve the use of a number of these mediums — and more.